seeebiii/projen-test/README.md

 ### Write CDK Construct

-1. Write a simple CDK construct in [src/index.ts](src/index.ts).
+1. Write a simple CDK construct in `src/index.ts`.
-   There are already great tutorials (like [cdkworkshop.com](https://cdkworkshop.com/) available on how to write constructs.
+   There are already great tutorials like [cdkworkshop.com](https://cdkworkshop.com/) available about how to write constructs.
    Here's a small code snippet for a simple Lambda function using inline code:

    ```typescript